 Coins — Memories of Hong Kong

-Giraffe Leung’s new series of painting, entitled Coins — Memories of Hong Kong features Hong Kong 20 cents, 10 cents and 1 dollar coins.
-By experiment different methods of blackening the coins with solutions to portray images of iconic Hong Kong scenes, both existing and vanished, Leung speaks not only to his memories of his home city, but also to the inevitable changes in Hong Kong.
+Leung’s early created works of Coins — Memories of Hong Kong features Hong Kong 20 cents, 10 cents and 1 dollar coins.
+By experiment different methods of blackening the coins with chemical solutions to portray images of iconic Hong Kong scenes, both existing and vanished, Leung speaks not only to his memories of his home city, but also to the inevitable changes in Hong Kong.
 Leung uses tens of thousands of coins seemingly as a canvas in his works, which become an inseparable part of the visual content.
-“While digital, virtual and other types of transaction are globally replacing the physical currencies, I want to use coins to remind people of the value of things that existed and played a role in our lives,” Leung says.
 His works responds to the immediacy of social change in Hong Kong and identity.

+"While digital, virtual and other types of transaction are globally replacing the physical currencies, I want to use coins to remind people of the value of things that existed and played a role in our lives" — Giraffe Leung